C Program to Find Nth Fibonacci Number

 • if (Number == 0) – check whether the given number is 0 or not.
 If the condition result is TRUE, the function will return Zero.

-• if (Number == 1) – check whether the specified number is equal to 1 or not.
+• if (Number == 1) – check whether the specified number equals 1.
 If it is TRUE, the function will return One.

-• And If the number is greater than 1, the Program compiler will execute the statements inside the else block.
+• If the number is greater than 1, the Program compiler will execute the statements inside the else block.

 For example, Number = 2